sashaNull/PennCloud/backend_servers/README.md

 Method:
 Coordinator
+- Change the range to be dynamic inside coordinator.
 - Modify the coordinator to randomly choose a primary if the current primary is down on heartbeat.
 - If the currently primary is alive, dont change anything.
 - If coordinator has a get request, forward to any random active server for that tablet